On Learning Universal Representations Across Languages: Experiments

 \subsection{Data and Model}

-Our model is pre-trained on 15 languages, including English (en), French (fr), Spanish (es), German (de), Greek (el), Bulgarian (bg), Russian (ru), Turkish (tr), Arabic (ar), Vietnamese (vi), Thai (th), Chinese (zh), Hindi (hi), Swahili (sw) and Urdu (ur).
-For monolingual data, we use the Wikipedia from these languages.
-For bilingual data, we use the same (\textit{English-to-X}) MT dataset as~\citep{NIPS2019_8928}, which are collected from MultiUN~\citep{Eisele2010MultiUN} for French, Spanish, Arabic and Chinese, the IIT Bombay corpus~\citep{Kunchukuttan2017The} for Hindi, the OpenSubtitles 2018 for Turkish, Vietnamese and Thai, the EUbookshop corpus for German, Greek and Bulgarian, Tanzil for both Urdu and Swahili, and GlobalVoices for Swahili.
-Table~\ref{wiki-mt-table} lists the statistics.
+During pre-training, we follow \citet{conneau-etal-2020-unsupervised} to build a Common-Crawl Corpus using the CCNet \citep{wenzek2019ccnet} tool\footnote{\url{https://github.com/facebookresearch/cc_net}} for monolingual texts.
+Table~\ref{ccnet-table} (see appendix A) reports the language codes and data size in our work.
+For parallel data, we use the same (\textit{English-to-X}) MT dataset as~\citep{NIPS2019_8928}, which are collected from MultiUN~\citep{Eisele2010MultiUN} for French, Spanish, Arabic and Chinese, the IIT Bombay corpus~\citep{Kunchukuttan2017The} for Hindi, the OpenSubtitles 2018 for Turkish, Vietnamese and Thai, the EUbookshop corpus for German, Greek and Bulgarian, Tanzil for both Urdu and Swahili, and GlobalVoices for Swahili.
+Table~\ref{parallel-data-table} (see appendix A) shows the statistics of the parallel data.

-We adopt the \textsc{Transformer-Encoder}~\citep{NIPS2017_7181} as the backbone with 12 identical layers, 768 hidden units, 12 heads and GeLU activation~\citep{DBLP:journals/corr/HendrycksG16}.
-To reduce pre-training complexity, we initialize our model from XLM-R~\citep{conneau-etal-2020-unsupervised} with the \texttt{Base} setting.
-During pre-training, a training batch for \textsc{Hictl} covers 15 languages with equal probability, each instance with two sentences as input and the max sequence length is set to 128.
-We use Adam optimizer to train the model, and learning rate starts from $2.5e-5$ with invert linear decay.
-We run the pre-training experiments on 8 V100 GPUs with update frequency of 16, batch size 1024.
-The number of negative samples $m=512$ for word-level contrastive learning.
+We adopt the Transformer-Encoder~\citep{NIPS2017_7181} as the backbone with 12 layers and 768 hidden units for \textsc{Hictl}$_{\rm Base}$, and 24 layers and 1024 hidden units for \textsc{Hictl}.
+We initialize the parameters of \textsc{Hictl} with XLM-R~\citep{conneau-etal-2020-unsupervised}.
+Hyperparameters for pre-training and fine-tuning are shown in Table~\ref{hyper-param-table} (see appendix B).
+We run the pre-training experiments on 8 V100 GPUs, batch size 1024.
+The number of negative samples $m$=512 for word-level contrastive learning.